 Adding Footnotes

-Footnotes will be necessary if you are using Obsidian to do academic work such as essays, theses, or dissertations.
+Footnotes are necessary if you use Obsidian to do academic work such as essays, theses, or dissertations.

 Here is a sentence with a ^[This Footnote is found at the bottom of the page] footnote.